MicrosoftDocs/azure-stack-docs/azure-stack/user/kubernetes-aks-engine-release-notes.md

 If you're interested in participating in a private preview, you can [request preview access](https://forms.office.com/r/yqxXyiDcGG).

 New features include:
-- Support for Kubernetes versions 1.19.15 and 1.20.11
+- Support for Kubernetes 1.19.15 and 1.20.11

 ## Known issues

 -   Deploying multiple Kubernetes services in parallel inside a single cluster may lead to an error in the basic load balancer configuration.
-You should deploy one service at a time.
+We recommend deploying one service at the time.
--   Since the aks-engine tool is a share source code repository across Azure and Azure Stack Hub, examining the many release notes and pull requests will lead you to believe that the tool supports versions of Kubernetes and the OS platform other than those listed above.
-Ignore those other versions, and use the version table above as the official guide for this update.
+-   Since the aks-engine tool is a share source code repository across Azure and Azure Stack Hub.
+Examining the many release notes and Pull Requests will lead you to believe that the tool supports other versions of Kubernetes and OS platform beyond the listed above, ignore them and use the version table above as the official guide for this update.

 ## Reference